 My L&I Claim Has a Problem

 Welcome to the club.
 Many L&I claims have problems.
-To solve L&I problems be smart about the decisions you make.
+To solve L&I problems find the law, understand your choices, and be smart about the decisions you make.

 - Be clear about your claim problem(s)

 - Read about the laws and regulations that control those problems